Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

     |-- new_page.coffee
     `-- new_page.less
 ```
 Linking to a page is simple.
-Just add this to the pages HTML file, but replace `new_page` with your page's name.
+Just add this to the page's HTML file, but replace `new_page` with your page's name.
 ```html
 <a href="../new_page/new_page.html">new page</a>
 ```